Skip to main content

 The FDA’s approach to peptides has evolved, with recent draft guidances aiming to provide clarity for industry.
 For a new peptide drug product to be marketed in interstate commerce, it typically requires approval under section 505(c) of the FD&C Act, necessitating a New Drug Application (NDA).
 This process involves extensive preclinical and clinical investigations to demonstrate safety and efficacy.

 A significant area of regulatory scrutiny involves compounding pharmacies.
-While traditional compounding is regulated by state boards of pharmacy, the (APIs) used in compounded drugs, including peptides, are subject to federal law and FDA guidance.
+While traditional compounding is regulated by state boards of pharmacy, the active pharmaceutical ingredients (APIs) used in compounded drugs, including peptides, are subject to federal law and FDA guidance.
 The Biologics Price Competition and Innovation Act of 2009 reclassified some peptides as biologics, rendering them ineligible for compounding by traditional 503A pharmacies, which cannot acquire a biologics license.
 This reclassification has impacted peptides such as tesamorelin and human chorionic gonadotropin (HCG).

 For a peptide to be eligible for compounding by a 503A facility, it must meet one of the following criteria ∞